 Students may receive transfer credit for courses taken at another school.
 Courses for which a student receives transfer credit are counted as attempted and successfully completed for purposes of satisfactory academic progress.
 As a result, courses for which a student receives transfer credit provide the student with advanced standing, which is applied to the student's progress in calculation of the percentage of maximum time frame for the program that the student has completed.
-For instance, if a student enrolled in a 60 credit hours program (with a maximum time frame of 90 credit hours) receives 10 credit hours of transfer credit and completes 10 credit hours in the first term of enrollment, the student will be evaluated as a student receives 20 credit hours of transfer credit and will complete 10 credit hours at the end of the first term, the student will be evaluated as a student who is at the midpoint (50% point) of the program (30/60 = 50%).
+For instance, if a student enrolled in a 60 credit hours program (with a maximum time frame of 90 credit hours) receives 10 credit hours of transfer credit and completes 10 credit hours in the first term of enrollment, the student will be evaluated as a student who has passed the 25% point of the program (20/60 = 33.3%) at the end of the first term.
+However, if a student receives 20 credit hours of transfer credit and will complete 10 credit hours at the end of the first term, the student will be evaluated as a student who is at the midpoint (50% point) of the program (30/60 = 50%).